Bhadra24/Fraud_detection/README.md

 - **MongoDB Database Module**: This database houses chat sessions and transactional data linked to unique session IDs, ensuring seamless association of messages with their respective conversations for effortless retrieval and analysis.
 - **FastAPI Backend Module**:The FastAPI backend module processes webhook requests from Dialogflow, executes business logic, and interfaces with the MySQL database.
 - **Data Transformation Module**: Jupyter Notebooks are crucial for data transformation,  consolidating and structuring data (like chat messages from MongoDB) for analysis or summarization tasks.
-- **Text Summarization with the Continuously Trained Pegasus Model:**: Our system leverages the Pegasus model (both pre-trained and fine-tuned versions from Hugging Face) to summarize chat sessions.
+- **Text Summarization with the Continuously Trained Pegasus Model**: Our system leverages the Pegasus model (both pre-trained and fine-tuned versions from Hugging Face) to summarize chat sessions.
 - **Testing, Validation, and Deployment**: This involves conducting unit tests on individual components and executing end-to-end tests to simulate user interactions.
 Deployment encompasses the process of launching the chatbot system and hosting it on a selected platform to guarantee accessibility and security.